pairen13368227StevenStevenson/realtime-decentralized-dashboard/helpArticles/ecosystem/datamineDashboardOverview.md

 ![Dashboard](../../helpArticles/assets/images/pngs/dashboard/dashboard2.png)

 ### 💡 User-specific minting statistics
 This is where you can check when you last Minted FLUX tokens.
-Easily calculate the duration of time you need to for your mint to reach your 3x Time Bonus.
+Easily calculate the duration of time you need to for your validator to reach your 3x Time Bonus.

 ![Dashboard](../../helpArticles/assets/images/pngs/dashboard/dashboard3.png)

-### 💡 Realtime portfolio valuation of your mint and FLUX address balances in USDC
+### 💡 Realtime portfolio valuation of your validator and FLUX address balances in USDC
 Here you can check your FLUX balance with ease and calculate how much FLUX you have burned.
-You will also appreciate the displayed value of your mint size in USDC.
+You will also appreciate the displayed value of your validator size in USDC.

 ![Dashboard](../../helpArticles/assets/images/pngs/dashboard/dashboard4.png)